edge-llms-challenge/edge-llm-challenge.github.io/challenge.md

  </p>

 * Loading a large language model choosing from <b>Phi-2, Llama3-8B, or Qwen-7B</b>.
-* Performing the basic L1 norm structured pruning on this model so that the compressed model can fit the smartphone.
 * Evaluating the pruned model on the OpenCompass benchmark.
-We will provide an easy-to-tun pipeline for participants to evaluate their model on the subset of the OpenCompass benchmark.
+We will provide an easy-to-run pipeline for participants to evaluate their model on the subset of the OpenCompass benchmark.
+We will also provide a tool for measuring the throughput and GPU memory usage of a LLM.
-* Deploying the resulting model on a smartphone platform and measuring its throughput.
-We will provide a tool that can help participants easily deploy their LLMs on the smartphone platform and measure throughput.
+* Compile a model into a binary model library that can be run on android devices.
+We will provide a tool that can help participants easily deploy their LLMs on the smartphone platform.

 # Datasets